GVR Report cover Syphilis Testing Market Size, Share & Trends Report

 Market Concentration & Characteristics

-Innovation in the syphilis testing market is reshaping dual rapid testing, with companies like MedMira launching the Multiplo Rapid TP/HIV Test, capable of detecting both HIV-1/2 and syphilis antibodies from a single finger-prick with 100% HIV accuracy and 98% syphilis accuracy.
+Innovation is reshaping dual rapid testing, with companies like MedMira launching the Multiplo Rapid TP/HIV Test, capable of detecting both HIV-1/2 and syphilis antibodies from a single finger-prick with 100% HIV accuracy and 98% syphilis accuracy.
 Already deployed in Europe and Colombia and recently approved by Health Canada (Dec 2024), such devices offer immediate results without refrigeration.
-This innovation supports decentralized care, bridging gaps in underserved communities and advancing EMTCT goals.
+This innovation supports decentralized care, bridges gaps in underserved communities, and advances EMTCT goals.

 M&A and collaborations are driving accessibility and affordability.
 For instance, in November 2021, MedAccess, CHAI, and SD Biosensor formed a partnership to distribute the STANDARD Q HIV/Syphilis Combo Test at under US$1 across 100+ LMICs.
 While outright acquisitions are moderate, such global collaborations mirror consolidation effects, enabling scale, affordability, and distribution synergies.
 Larger diagnostics firms are expected to target similar partnerships or acquisitions to strengthen infectious disease testing portfolios.